 Debt to Income ratio ($2,341/$9,166.67)

-After determining the debt to income ratio, the lender will make one more calculation.
+After determining the debt-to-income ratio, the lender will make one more calculation.
 This calculation is called the residual income test.
 This states that after the veteran has made the necessary monthly debt payments, there should be enough money left over to take care of basic needs such as utilities, groceries, clothing, and other items.
-The residual income amount will be determined by the VA mortgage amount as well as the number of people that intend to live in the home and their location.
-This calculation gives the lender a rule of thumb to use to determine if the veteran is a good candidate for the home loan.
+The residual income amount will be determined by the mortgage amount as well as the number of people that intend to live in the home and their location.
+This calculation gives the lender a rule of thumb to use to determine if the veteran is a good candidate for the program.

 VA Mortgage Refinance

 Along with buying a property, the VA mortgage may also be used to refinance a mortgage.
-There are 3 different ways in which a Wisconsin VA home loan may be used for a refinance transaction.
+There are 3 different ways in which a VA mortgage may be used for a refinance transaction.

-- Refinance any other type of home loan to a VA mortgage – If a qualifying veteran chose to buy a home with a conventional mortgage, or FHA loan, or some other type of loan they may later decide to use a VA home loan to refinance the mortgage.
+- Refinance any other type of program to a VA mortgage – If a qualifying veteran chose to buy a home with a conventional mortgage, FHA, or some other type of program they may later decide to use the VA program to refinance the mortgage.

-The refinance options provide some flexibility to the homeowner and gives them the option of either getting a better home payment or tapping into the equity of their home.
+The refinance options provide some flexibility to the homeowner and give them the option of either getting a better home payment or tapping into the equity of their home.

-With so many attractive features, it is easy to see why many qualifying veterans choose the Wisconsin VA loan as a way of buying a home and living out their version of the American dream.
+With so many attractive features, it is easy to see why many qualifying veterans choose the VA mortgage as a way of buying a home and living out their version of the American dream.